Attention-Based Sampler for Diffusion Language Models

-To evaluate the contribution of the internal transformer components to the decoding process, we conduct ablation studies by cumulatively increasing the number of active attention layers and heads.

-\textbf{Attention Layers.} We first compare the performance of utilizing only the initial layer against cumulative sets (e.g., Layers 1–7, 1–14) up to the full model depth. \cref{fig:layer_ablation} shows the ablation study of test accuracy using different attention layers.
+\paragraph{Attention Layers and Heads} To evaluate the contribution of the internal transformer components to the sampling process, we conduct ablation studies by cumulatively increasing the number of active attention layers and heads.
+Attention Layers: We first compare the performance of utilizing only the initial layers against different layer subsets up to the full model depth. \cref{fig:layer_ablation} shows the test accuracies using obtained.
 As can be seen, relying solely on the first attention layer yields the lowest performance (82.26\%), whereas performance improves significantly when extending the scope to the first 7 layers (84.08\%) and attain highest when using the mean of all the layers.

-\textbf{Attention Heads.} A similar cumulative study is conducted for attention heads within each layer. \cref{fig:head_ablation} shows the ablation study of test accuracy using different attention heads.
+Attention Heads: A similar cumulative study is conducted for attention heads within each layer. \cref{fig:head_ablation} shows the ablation study of test accuracy using different attention heads.
 As can be seen, using only the first head results in a baseline of 83.32\%, with performance scaling to 84.0\% as the first 7 heads are included.
-For both layers and heads, the model achieves peak performance (84.23\% on GSM8K) only when the full architectural width and depth—specifically the mean of all 28 layers and heads—are utilized.
+For both layers and heads, the model achieves peak performance (84.23\% on GSM8K) only when the full architectural width and depth, specifically the mean of all 28 layers and heads are utilized.
 These results suggest that while early components capture fundamental features, the high-level semantic information and specialized representations distributed across the entire network are critical for maximizing model performance.